arnargisla/bomboman/README.md

-# bomboman
+# Bomboman
-A bomberman clone
+A [Bomberman](https://en.wikipedia.org/wiki/Bomberman) clone written from scratch in javascript.